Pingsheng-Kevin/Pingsheng-Kevin/README.md

 - 👋 Hi, I’m @Pingsheng-Kevin
-- 👀 I’m interested in
+- 👀 I’m interested in:
 Everything about the brain
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning:
 Reinforcement learning
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on :
 Neuro-technology & AI & Computational Neuroscience
-- 📫 How to reach me
+- 📫 How to reach me :
 pingsheng.li@mail.mcgill.ca

 <!---